 We hope you 'feel' this warm, happy and welcoming ethos the minute you step into our entrance hall!
-One P6 child described our school as 'cosy!'

 Our children are full of enthusiasm!
 They are also interested, caring, respectful and proud of their school.
 Our ethos is very much, enhanced by colourful and inviting displays of children's work and achievements.
 After consultation with our whole school community on our values and expectations of how we think a good school should be, together we came up with HAPPY, CARING, CONFIDENT and CREATIVE.
 Our children and staff within school talk frequently about these values and attempt to model them at all times.